What you need to know before investing in oil, Bitcoin, and volatility exchange-traded funds

 In other words, if the spot price stays the same, the ETF would still earn a profit because it entered into the futures contract at a price below the spot price.
 That means it will exit the futures contract at a higher price than it paid, earning a profit.

-Other Commodity and VIX ETF Return Factors
+Other VIX, Commodity, and Bitcoin ETF Return Factors

-While fluctuations in spot and futures prices are the primary drivers of commodity and VIX ETFs, there are two additional factors.
+While fluctuations in spot and futures prices are the primary drivers of Bitcoin, commodity and VIX ETFs, there are two additional factors.

 The first is the interest that the ETF earns on cash.
-Futures contracts are leveraged in that an investor can get a large amount of exposure to commodities and VIX without having to put up much capital.
+Futures contracts are leveraged in that an investor can get a large amount of exposure to Bitcoin, commodities and VIX without having to put up much capital.
 Consequently, commodity and VIX ETFs have large cash balances that they can safely invest to earn interest.
 That interest contributes to the ETFs’ returns.

-Like all ETFs, commodity and VIX ETFs charge a management fee and incur other expenses that reduce investors’ overall return.
+Like all ETFs, Bitcoin, commodity and VIX ETFs charge a management fee and incur other expenses that reduce investors’ overall return.

-What Determines VIX and Commodity ETF Returns
+What Determines VIX, Bitcoin, and Commodity ETF Returns

 - Change in spot price